meatball133/crystal/concepts/while-loops/about.md

-# While && Until Loops
+# While and Until Loops

 A loop is a control structure that allows code to be executed repeatedly based on a given condition.

-In looping there is a term known as an infinite loop, which has a condition that will stay true forever.
-This is not a good practice and should be avoided.

 ## While Loops

 A while loop is a control structure that allows code to be executed repeatedly based on a given condition.
-The code within a while loop will continue to execute until the condition evaluates to falsey.
+The code within a while loop will continue to execute while the condition evaluates to truthy.
 While loops are often used when the number of iterations is not known beforehand but can be used in any situation where a loop is needed.

 The condition is evaluated before the code within the loop is executed, which means that if the condition is true the code within the loop will never be executed.